SeasonDepth/SeasonDepth/README.md

 # SeasonDepth
-Paper "Cross-Season Monocular Depth Prediction under Multiple Environments" submitted to ECCV 2020.
+Paper "Cross-Season Monocular Depth Prediction under Multiple Environments" is submitted to ECCV 2020.

 Code and dataset will be available soon.